wp-plugins/linkit-link-manager/readme.txt

 = Will it mistakenly insert links randomly? =

-I recommend using some special characters to denote the links - in the usage example I used brackets ('[' and ']') to denote the links.
+I recommend using some special characters to denote the links - the default regex uses brackets ('[' and ']') to denote the links.
 Make sure you test your regular expressions to avoid inserting links errantly.

 == Screenshots ==